dataandsignal/libmusic_m/README.md

 - Lawrence Marple S. Jr., Digital Spectral Analysis, Dover Publications, 2019
 - Schmidt R. O., Multiple Emitter Location and Signal Parameter Estimation, IEEE Transactions on Antennas and Propagation, Vol. AP-34, No. 3, 1986

-These references are missing (or skipping it intentionally) a crucial result about autocorrelation and sinusoids embedded in a vector space whose elements are shifted samples of that same sinusoid (with all the phases).
-If you are asking yourself why this is autocorrelation that is being exploited in spectral analysis, you won't find this answer there - at least not explicit, or I could not.
-If these papers skip it deliberately - they should not, cause this is a fundamental finding space decomposition methods are built on.
-This is explained in:
+These references are missing though (or skipping intentionally) a crucial result about autocorrelation and sinusoids embedded in a vector space whose elements are shifted samples of that same sinusoid (with all the phases).
+This is a fundamental finding space decomposition methods are built on.

+This is explained in more detail in:

 - Penny W. D., Signal Processing Course, University College London, 2000